 Breckenridge, Colorado: Skiing, History & Year-Round Adventure

-Long before European settlers arrived, the Ute people lived and hunted throughout this stretch of the Rockies.
-That changed in the 1850s when prospectors discovered gold along the Blue River, setting off a rush that brought fortune seekers from across the country.
-Breckenridge was officially founded in 1859, named after John C. Breckinridge, the sitting U.S. Vice President, a political move meant to secure a post office for the new settlement.
+Long before the ski lifts went in, the Ute people lived and hunted throughout this stretch of the Rockies.
+That changed fast in 1859 when gold was discovered along the Blue River, setting off a rush that brought prospectors, merchants, and all the upheaval that follows a boom.
+The town was named after John C. Breckinridge — the sitting U.S. Vice President at the time — a political calculation meant to secure a post office for the new settlement.

 Main Street

-Breckenridge’s Main Street is lined with well-preserved Victorian-era buildings housing boutique shops, local restaurants, and galleries.
-It’s walkable, lively, and genuinely attractive in every season, festive in winter, buzzing with hikers and cyclists in summer, and gloriously uncrowded on a September weekday.
+Breckenridge’s Main Street runs through the heart of the Historic District, lined with well-preserved 19th-century buildings now housing boutique shops, local breweries, galleries, and restaurants.
+It’s genuinely walkable and attractive in every season — festive in winter, busy with hikers and cyclists in summer, and at its best on a quiet September afternoon.

 Carter Park